Curse of the pharaohs: Tomb curses

 Curses relating to tombs are extremely rare, possibly because the idea of such desecration was unthinkable and even dangerous to record.
 They most frequently occur in private tombs of the Old Kingdom era.
 The tomb of Ankhtifi (9–10th dynasty) contains the warning: "any ruler who... shall do evil or wickedness to this coffin... may Hemen (a local deity) not accept any goods he offers, and may his heir not inherit".
 The tomb of Khentika Ikhekhi (6th dynasty) contains an inscription: "As for all men who shall enter this my tomb... impure... there will be judgment... an end shall be made for him...
 I shall seize his neck like a bird...
 I shall cast the fear of myself into him".

+The only known pharaonic curse found from the Old Kingdom was in the Pyramid of Pepi I where one of the passages of the Pyramid Texts gives the warning to anyone who disturbs the tomb: "He who shall give his finger against this pyramid and this god's enclosure of Pepi and of his ka, he has given his finger against Horus’s Enclosure in the Cool Waters.
+Nephthys shall traverse for him every place of his [father] Geb.
+His case has been heard by the Ennead and he has nothing, he has no house.
+He is one accursed, he is one who eats his own body."

 Curses after the Old Kingdom era are less common though more severe, sometimes invoking the ire of Thoth or the destruction of Sekhemet.
-Zahi Hawass quotes an example of a curse: "Cursed be those who disturb the rest of a Pharaoh.
+Zahi Hawass quotes an example of a post-Old Kingdom curse: "Cursed be those who disturb the rest of a Pharaoh.
 They that shall break the seal of this tomb shall meet death by a disease that no doctor can diagnose."